effectai/effect-network/docs/dao.md

 # EffectDAO

-The EffectDAO is a decentralized organization with the goal to create an open and democratic environment for AI development.
+The EffectDAO is a decentralized organization with the goal to create an open and democratic environment for managing the microtasking platform: [Effect Force](https:app.effect.network/){:target="_blank"}.
 Anyone in the world can join the effort and get rewarded for their participation.
 {: .fs-6 .fw-300 }